thefarmhub/awesome-farming-tech/readme.md

 - [Agrowtek](https://www.agrowtek.com/) Agrowtek Inc. is a premier automation controls manufacturer for the the discerning horticulturalist.
 - [Atlas Scientific](https://atlas-scientific.com) Has sensors for intermediate level tracking and works well with Raspberry Pi
+- [Bluelab](https://bluelab.com) Bluelab offers a comprehensive range of pH meters, pH testers, pH controllers and calibration solutions for any growing medium, from soil to solution.
 - [Hanna Instruments](https://intl.hannainst.com/) Hanna is working to solve some of the world's biggest problems by making scientific testing more accessible, easy, and accurate.
 - [Netilion](https://netilion.endress.com/smart-systems/aquaculture) Netilion Smart System for Aquaculture
 - [Oakton](http://www.4oakton.com/) OAKTON offers scientific instruments for research, industrial, and educational uses.